myrmex-org/myrmex/manual/lambda-plugin.md

 ## Installation

-Install the node module in a myrmex project:
+Install the npm module in a Myrmex project:

 ```bash
 npm install @myrmex/lambda
 ```

-Then enable the plugin in the `myrmex.json` config file:
+Then enable the plugin in the `myrmex.json` file:

 ```json
 {